AdobeDocs/journey-optimizer-learn.en/help/orchestrated-campaigns/understand-relational-schemas.md

 # Understand relational schemas in Experience Platform

-In this video, you'll gain a solid understanding of how relational schemas—specific to orchestrated campaigns in Journey Optimizer—work alongside Real-Time Customer Profiles.
-You'll learn the core concepts behind data ingestion, schema modeling, segmentation, and campaign execution, giving you the foundation to design structured, scalable, and personalized customer journeys.
+In this tutorial, you gain a solid understanding of how relational schemas—specific to orchestrated campaigns in Journey Optimizer—work alongside Real-Time Customer Profiles.
+Learn the core concepts behind data ingestion, schema modeling, segmentation, and campaign execution, giving you the foundation to design structured, scalable, and personalized customer journeys.

 >[!VIDEO](https://video.tv.adobe.com/v/3470214/?learn=on&enablevpops)